 If you are newly married and looking for the procedure, you can use this as guidance and again please make sure to consult your elders and change it accordingly.

-Soak channa (kondakadalai) the before night itself for sundal.
+Soak chana (kondakadalai) the before night itself for sundal.
 (Check below for recipe link)

 Also you can prepare sweet pooranam and ellu pooranam before day.
 (Check below for recipe link)

 Decide the menu the before day itself and plan what you are going to do.
-This will make a lot of difference and make your work easier.
+Moreover this will make a lot of difference and actually make your work easier.